 Let’s rewind.
 I grew up with garden-obsessed parents who thought raw tomatoes with salt were a delicacy.
 As a kid, I was traumatized.
 Who bites into a tomato like an apple?!
 Spoiler: I do now.

 When you’ve had a real garden tomato, sun-warmed, sweet, and impossibly juicy, you realize grocery store tomatoes aren’t even in the same category.
-They’re imposters.
+They’re impostors.
 And once those summer tomatoes show up?
 A next-level BLT is non-negotiable.

 This version has a few tricks that take it from “basic sandwich” to “holy wow, make another one.”
 Let’s get into it.